HealthBioscienceIDEAS/microscopy-novice/learners/setup.md

-During these lessons we will use the [napari](https://napari.org/stable/) image viewer and the [napari-aicsimagio](https://github.com/AllenCellModeling/napari-aicsimageio) plugin to load different image types.
+During these lessons we will use the [napari](https://napari.org/stable/) image viewer and the [napari-aicsimagio](https://github.com/AllenCellModeling/napari-aicsimageio) plugin to load imaging data files of various file formats.
 For beginners we recommend using Anaconda to install and manage these packages.
 The first step is to
 [download and install Anaconda](https://www.anaconda.com/download#downloads).